-- 2.10.1 Adoption Orders were made in respect of 12 children during the period 1st April 2011 31st March 2012.
-Of these 4 were for children from Central Bedfordshire and 8 from Bedford Borough.
-This is a decrease on the 16 orders made in 2010/11. - 2.10.2 Special Guardianship Orders were made in respect of 12 children.
-Of these 11 were from Central Bedfordshire and 1 was from Bedford Borough.
+- 2.10.1 Adoption Orders were made in respect of 12 children during the period 1st April 2012 to 31st March 2013.
+Of these 6 were for children from Central Bedfordshire and 6 from Bedford Borough.
+This is the same number of orders as made in 2011/2012. - 2.10.2 Special Guardianship Orders were made in respect of 22 children.
+Of these 12 were from Central Bedfordshire and 10 were from Bedford Borough.
+This is an increase in the total number from 12 Special Guardianship Orders last year.